cbfacademy/html-css-assessment/README.md

     1. `<img>` containing an image of yourself or your avatar, with the class name `profile-img`
     1. `<ul>` containing all of your current and upcoming projects, with the class name `projects`
     1. `<footer>` containing a `<ul>` with the class name `social-media`, listing all your public social media accounts (including GitHub).
 If you don't want to share your own social media accounts feel free to use the Black Codher accounts.
-2. Create external stylesheet at `src/styles/main.css`
+2. Create external stylesheet at `styles/main.css`
     1. Must be linked from `index.html`
     2. Import at least one font
 3. [Deployed to Netlify](https://docs.netlify.com/site-deploys/create-deploys/) and your [site's status badge](https://docs.netlify.com/monitor-sites/status-badges/) added to this file (`README.md`)

 ## How to submit

-You must push all the code to the `src` folder in your portfolio repo.
+You must push all the code to this repository.
+It's advisable to work on your code using pull requests so you can monitor your test results and only push when you're ready to submit.

 ## Projects